pedroventura88/visualNutsExercise/README.md

 ### Guides
 * The Unit test was developed only for the class PrintNumbersService, considering the lack of time to work on this project
 * Postman collections to facilitate the access to the API, are on folder postman, at the root

+### Data used for test
+The Data used for the test cases, are on the class GenerateData.